What is Financial Psychology?

 Psychology is the study of the mind and behavior.
 The discipline embraces all aspects of the human experience — from the functions of the brain to the actions of nations, from child development to care for the aged.
 In every conceivable setting from scientific research centers to mental healthcare services, “the understanding of behavior” is the enterprise of psychologists.

-If we use that definition as the basis for financial psychology, it is easy to see how the various fields within psychology each contribute to the study of the mind and behavior when it comes to money.
+If we use that definition as the basis for financial psychology, it is easy to see how the various fields within psychology contribute to the study of the mind and behavior when it comes to money.

 Financial Psychology: The Individual or Client Perspective